 Suited for the cold weather, for temperatures as low as -10°C, where there may also be frost or snow on the ground.

 Season 5 - Winter

-There are two key types of sleeping bag insulation to choose from: Down and synthetic.
-Down sleeping bags are made with the fine under feathers from ducks or geese, and synthetic sleeping bags are filled with man-made insulation.
+There are two key types of sleeping bag insulation to choose from: down and synthetic.
+Down sleeping bags are made with fine under feathers from ducks or geese while synthetic sleeping bags are filled with man-made insulation.

 Synthetic insulation is the most common type of insulation used in sleeping bags.
-A synthetic sleeping bag will perform better when wet compared to bags filled with down, and they are cheaper and easier to clean.
+A synthetic sleeping bag will perform better when wet compared to bags filled with down.
+These are also the cheaper option and are easier to clean and maintain.

 A big disadvantage of synthetic sleeping bags is that they do not retain heat like natural down.
-They are also much heavier and bulkier as they need more filling in order to work efficiently in a similar temperature range.
+Synthetic sleeping bags are also much heavier and bulkier as they need more filling in order to work efficiently in a similar temperature range.

 - Cheaper than down

 - Does not retain heat as well as down